siddharth-init/my-first-repo/README.md

 # my-first-repo
-This is for learning purpose
+This is for learning purpose .
+I am trying to learn git .